 Supply chains are often complex and interconnected.
 For companies that source from all over the world, tracing these supply chains is not straightforward.
 It is well known that cars and other forms of transportation produce greenhouse gases.
-Since the supply chain is often within the control of the company, it makes sense that companies often assume that transportation is a large source of impact and choose to focus on minimising this impact.
+Since the supply chain is often within the control of the company, it makes sense that companies often assume that transportation is a large source of impact and choose to focus on minimizing this impact.
 But is that really always the best use of their effort?

 It is important to look at environmental impacts across the full life cycle of products, from cradle to grave.
 A recent project I worked on with Bloomberg provides a good example of this.
 Bloomberg produces and distributes customer hardware.
 The financial news and media giant has a public commitment to improving its products for both its customers and the planet.
 Reducing transportation seemed like a ‘no brainer’ at first, until we took a closer look.
-We examined the impacts of Bloomberg’s flat screen panel and compared the results to a similar study conducted in 2010.
+We examined the impacts of Bloomberg’s flat-screen panel and compared the results to a similar study conducted in 2010.
 Distribution contributed less than 2% of the global warming impact.
 Instead, the 2010 study found that the customer use phase was clearly the largest contributor to global warming potential.
 Therefore, when Bloomberg redesigned the model, they switched to an Energy Star product, which helped contribute to a 44% reduction in lifetime CO2 emissions.

 Similarly, adjusting the lifetime of the product (changing the average from 4 years to 5 years, for example) has a large impact on the product.
 Creating a durable product that the customer will keep for a longer period of time is much more important in this case than the transportation impacts.

 It is important to look at the full life cycle to understand a full picture of the environmental impacts.
-If transportation is an area where you can easily reduce emissions, of course this is worthwhile.
+If transportation is an area where you can easily reduce emissions, of course, this is worthwhile.
 However, there may be other areas which you aren’t considering where your efforts may be more useful.
-Before spending valuable resources on minimising transportation impacts, consider doing a screening LCA.
+Before spending valuable resources on minimizing transportation impacts, consider doing a screening LCA.
 Even if you are also planning to do a full LCA, starting with a screening LCA might be a good idea to see where to focus your data collection efforts.

 This is the fourth part of our Sustainability Mythbusters series.
 See other episodes: